Jared-Richard/Jared-Richard.github.io/_posts/2021-03-16-quiet-soldier.md

 ![Cover](/assets/images/quiet-soldier-cover.jpg){:class="img-responsive-book"}

-I loved this books honest but interesting description of selection for 21 SAS (Special Air Service) - a Special Forces branch of the UK's military.
+I loved this books honest and intriguing description of selection for 21 SAS (Special Air Service) - a Special Forces branch of the UK's military.

 <!-- more -->